c3d/SDKdemo/BUILD.md

   [test suite](https://www.youtube.com/watch?v=vT-I3UlROtA) that can be invoked by running the simulator with the `-T` option or hitting the `F12` key.

+  Step-by-Step guide at the end of the document for MS WINDOWS users.

 * A firmware for the DM42, which is designed to run on top of SwissMicro's DMCP platform, and takes advantage of it.